 The Academy of Finland’s research councils will be reorganised.
 The idea is to have three research councils instead of four.
 Why is that?

-To be able to identify new scientific opportunities and support multidisciplinary research in the best possible way, we need flexibility and capability to function at the interface of different scientific disciplines.
-That is why in June 2017 the Board of the Academy of Finland outlined a move to reduce the number of research councils at the Academy from four to three, with a view to overcoming the boundaries between councils and furthering the renewal of research both in the councils’ domains and in the areas between them.
+To be able to identify new scientific opportunities and support multidisciplinary research as broadly as possible, we need flexibility and capability to function at the interface of different scientific disciplines.
+The move to reduce the number of research councils from four to three is aimed at broadening the research councils’ sphere of operations and furthering the renewal of research.

-According to the proposed Government Decree on the Academy of Finland, the Academy will have three research councils as of 1 January 2019: the Research Council for Biosciences, Health and the Environment, the Research Council for Culture and Society, and the Research Council for Natural Sciences and Engineering.
+The three research councils as of 1 January 2019 are: the Research Council for Biosciences, Health and the Environment, the Research Council for Culture and Society, and the Research Council for Natural Sciences and Engineering.

 How will the members of the new research councils be selected?

 The Ministry of Education, Science and Culture invites reasoned nominations for Academy research councils from Finnish universities, universities of applied sciences, research institutes, science academies, ministries, research funders and the scientific community.
-Qualified individual persons may also nominate themselves.
+Qualified individual persons may also nominate themselves as a candidate.

 What are the tasks of a research council member?

 The research council members’ most important task are as follows:

 - development of research council’s science policy orientations, operational planning